-On December 1, 2015, Petitioner filed a petition for compensation under the National Vaccine Injury Compensation Program, 42 U.S.C. §300aa-10, et seq.,2 [the "Vaccine Act" or "Program"].
-Petitioner alleges that she experienced a left shoulder injury following receipt of her October 22, 2014 influenza vaccine..
+On April 13, 2016, Rebecca S. Melgares ("petitioner") filed a petition for compensation under the National Vaccine Injury Compensation Program, 42 U.S.C. §300aa-10, et seq.,2 (the "Vaccine Act").
+Petitioner alleged that she suffered a shoulder injury related to vaccine administration ("SIRVA") as a result of an influenza ("flu") vaccine she received on October 20, 2014.
 Petition at 1.
 The case was assigned to the Special Processing Unit of the Office of Special Masters.

-On February 17, 2016, respondent filed her Rule 4(c) report in which she concedes that petitioner is entitled to compensation in this case.
+On May 19, 2016, respondent filed her Rule 4(c) report in which she concedes that petitioner is entitled to compensation in this case.
 Respondent's Rule 4(c) Report at 1.
-Specifically, respondent "has concluded that a preponderance of evidence establishes that the injury to petitioner's left shoulder was caused-in-fact by the administration of her October 22, 2014, flu vaccine, and that petitioner's injury is not due to factors unrelated to the administration of the flu vaccine."
+Specifically, respondent states that petitioner's alleged injury is consistent with SIRVA.
 Id. at 3.
-Respondent further agrees that the statutory six month sequela requirement has been satisfied.
+Respondent further agrees that petitioner met the statutory requirements by suffering the condition for more than six months, and thus, petitioner has satisfied all legal prerequisites for compensation under the Vaccine Act.
 Id.

 1 Because this unpublished ruling contains a reasoned explanation for the action in this case, the undersigned intends to post it on the United States Court of Federal Claims' website, in accordance with the E-Government Act of 2002.
-44 U.S.C. § 3501 note (2012)(Federal Management and Promotion of Electronic Government Services).
+44 U.S.C. § 3501 note (2012) (Federal Management and Promotion of Electronic Government Services).
 In accordance with Vaccine Rule 18(b), petitioner has 14 days to identify and move to redact medical or other information, the disclosure of which would constitute an unwarranted invasion of privacy.
 If, upon review, the undersigned agrees that the identified material fits within this definition, the undersigned will redact such material from public access.